colurw/wiki_abstracts_NLP/readme.md

 included with the SBERT library compared to my implemention of it in Tensorflow, or due to the time complexity of running the search on a 384 dimension embedding, compared to one with 512 dimensions.

-SpaCy appears to mediocre at topic labelling, but would very likely have been improved by choosing to use a larger language model.
+SpaCy appears to mediocre at entity recognition, but would very likely have been improved by choosing to download and use a larger language model.

 Chat-GPT performs exceptionally well, after some basic prompt engineering.
 TF-IDF, despite its more rudimentary nature, also provides useful, if less precise, results.